hyperledger/besu-docs/docs/public-networks/how-to/use-besu-api/rpc-pubsub.md

 - `topics` - (optional) Returns only logs that match the [specified topics](../../concepts/events-and-logs.md#topic-filters).
 - `fromBlock` - (optional) The earliest block from which to return logs.
 - `toBlock` - (optional) The last block from which to return logs.

-For private contracts, the privacy group ID must be specified.
-Only members of a privacy group receive logs for a private contract subscription.
-If you create a subscription for a privacy group you are not a member of, you will not receive any notifications.

 If a chain reorganization occurs, the subscription publishes notifications for logs from the old chain with the `removed` property in the [log object](../../reference/api/objects.md#log-object) set to `true`.
 This means the subscription can publish notifications for multiple logs for the same transaction.